hansomesong/TracesAnalyzer/README.md

                             LOCATOR3_WEIGHT=100

 Normally, A round contains the following attributes:
                             date                : the datetime when this session is executed.
                             EID                 :
                             Resolver            :
                             request src         :
                             request dst         : namely the value of Resolver request for         : namely the value of EID reply src           : the address who gives RLOC-related information for a query for EID.
 It                                                     could be different with the Resolver address.
                             RTT                 : Round Trip Time, the delay between the send of a query and the                                                            reception of its reply
-                            Locator_count: The length of RLOC Set.
-It could be simply interpreted that the reply for a EID query contains 'Locator_count' different locator addresses.
+                            Locator_count       : The length of RLOC Set.
+It could be simply interpreted that the reply                                                     for a EID query contains Locator_count different locator addresses.
-                            Mapping_entry:  ??
+                            Mapping_entry       :  ??
                             TTL                 : Time to live
                             Auth                :???
                             Mobile              :???
                             locator             : refer to item for locator.

 Round Type : There exists multiple round types according to the content of round's reply:
             RoundNoReply : caused by network connection, a round has no reply for EID, for example :